Recurrent Neural Networks (RNNs)

 Symbol Definitions:

-- [mathematical expression] = Candidate hidden state (new information)
+- = Candidate hidden state (new information)

 Advanced RNN Techniques